 - Gain workplace skills, develop independence and responsibility for your learning, self-esteem and communication skills

-- Be ready for work with workplace skills, training, NCEA Level 2 and a National Certificate in your choice of trade.
+- Be ready for work with workplace skills, training, NCEA Level 2 & 3 and a vocational pathways Award.

 - Additional expenses such as transport will be covered by the Trades Academy